DataDog/documentation/content/en/integrations/observability_pipelines/working_with_data.md

 {{% /tab %}}
 {{< /tabs >}}

 In this example, the `type` field is set to a `remap` transform.
-The `inputs` field defines where it will receive events from the previously defined `previous_component_id` source.
+The `inputs` field defines where it receives events from the previously defined `previous_component_id` source.
 The first line in the `source` field deletes the `.user_info` field.
 At scale, dropping fields is particularly useful for reducing the payload of your events and cutting down on spend for your downstream services.

 The second line adds the `.timestamp` field and the value to the event, changing the content of every event that passes through this transform.